blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

 Add the following dev dependencies:

-`yarn add rollup-plugin-polyfill-node crypto-browserify stream-browserify assert -D`
+`yarn add rollup-plugin-polyfill-node crypto-browserify stream-browserify assert browserify-zlib -D`

 Then add the following to your `svelte.config.js` file: